Access to information

 Some Council information is not typically available to the public.
 Informal release means you can apply to access any Council information that's not publicly available, and we'll provide the information if it's in the public interest and reasonable conditions are met.
 For example, you may apply to access information about yourself but not someone else.

 Depending on the information you are requesting, we may recommend a Council archive file search.
-The fees for this are $80 per research hour spent on the request and $40 for each file that's retrieved from our archives.

 To apply, you must complete an Application for Archived Files(PDF, 161KB)